NY Civic Learning Week

 Plan a town hall meeting to discuss what the civic mission of schooling means to your school or community.

 Need more inspiration?
-Here is a link to New York Civic Learning Week 2023 events.
+Check out the New York Civic Learning Week 2023 and 2024 events.

 Back to skip to quick links